eitchtee/pyCelsiusNetwork/README.md

 ## What is this?
 **pyCelsiusNetwork** is a Python API Wrapper for [Celsius Network](https://celsius.network/) public API.
 This package also offers a short-and-sweet abstraction layer, with functions like depagination of API Results, reversing, and filtering, but the raw JSON response is always one paramether away.

+## Requirements
+You will need:
+ - a Omnibus Treasury Partner Token, you can read on how to get one [here](https://developers.celsius.network/omnibus-treasury.html).
+ - a Celsius Account API Key, you can read on how to generate one [here](https://developers.celsius.network/createAPIKey.html)
+ - a computer with ``Python 3.5+`` and ``pip`` installed

 ## Installation
 #### With ``pip``